Luminova Framework

 Template View Cacheable

-page.caching (bool)Enables or disables caching of entire pages.
-Enabling this improves performance by reducing repeated processing and database queries.
+page.caching (bool)Enables or disables static page caching.
+When enabled, rendered pages are stored and served directly, improving performance by reducing repeated processing and database queries.

 Examples